R1sh11172/Fracture-Classification/README.md

 # Bone-Break-Classification

 ### Project Description
 I developed a robust bone break classification system employing PyTorch and state-of-the-art EfficientNet/VisionTransformer models to accurately identify 10 distinct types of fractures.
-Utilizing advanced computer vision and machine learning techniques, the system analyzed a dataset of over 1120 medical images.
-To enhance accessibility, I implemented a user-friendly interface using Gradio, facilitating seamless input for efficient bone break identification for deployment on HugginFace.
-This integrated approach not only showcased the application of cutting-edge models for accurate classification but also prioritized user experience through a streamlined interface, contributing to the advancement of medical imaging applications in the field of fracture analysis.
+Utilizing computer vision and machine learning models and techniques, the system analyzed a dataset of over 1120 medical images to classify fractures.
+Additionally, I implemented a user-friendly interface using Gradio, to allow for simple user input to identify the bone break.

 ### Technologies Used
 - PyTorch